nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 5. Shortened here for the example, see below for full parameter specification.
 6. A `$ref` line like this needs to be added for every definition group

-Parameters can be described outside of the `definitions` scope, in the regular JSON Schema top-level `properties` scope.
+Parameters can be described outside of the `defs` scope, in the regular JSON Schema top-level `properties` scope.
 However, they will be displayed as ungrouped in tools working off the schema.

 ## Nested parameters